 KNEE POINT TEMPERATURE

-When the temperature of a composite conductor is increased, the aluminium (or aluminium alloy) envelope wires usually expand at a higher rate than the core.
-This expansion is accompanied by a corresponding reduction in its share of the total tensile load on the conductor.
+The temperature at which the envelope of a conductor becomes mechanically unloaded is called knee point temperature.
+When the temperature of a composite conductor is increased, the aluminium (or aluminium alloy) envelope wires undergoes more expansion than the core does.
+This expansion results in reduction of tensile load on the envelope.

 Table of Contents

-The temperature at which the envelope of the conductor becomes mechanically “unloaded”, the conductor being supported only by its core.
+The temperature at which the envelope of the conductor carries no mechanical load, and the conductor being supported only by its core.
 This temperature is called Knee Point temperature.

 FACTORS AFFECTING THE KNEE POINT